Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

 ## Setup

-### Create a CIAM tenant
+### Create a External ID tenant

-Use your existing CIAM tenant or follow the [quickstart](https://learn.microsoft.com/en-us/entra/external-id/customers/quickstart-tenant-setup) for creating a CIAM tenant.
+Use your existing External ID tenant or follow the [quickstart](https://learn.microsoft.com/en-us/entra/external-id/customers/quickstart-tenant-setup) for creating a External ID tenant.

 ### Register an app